lukasroegner/homebridge-dummy-radio-switch/README.md

 **nextOnSwitchName** (optional): The name of the switch (in the same group) that should be switched to ON if the current switch is switched OFF.
 This overwrites the "default on" behavior.

 **timeout** (optional): If a value is set (in seconds), a timer is started when the "selection" changes.
 When the timer elapses, the "selection" is reset to the button that is marked as `isDefaultOn`.
 If no `isDefaultOn` button is provided, all are switched off.
+You can set a per-group timeout or multiple per-switch timeout values.